KyleRego/KyleRego.github.io/collections/_posts/2023-03-15-how-to-recurse-through-a-parsed-json-ruby-object.markdown

  => [nil]
 {% endhighlight %}

 The Ruby object returned by `JSON.parse` is an array or hash with values that can be arrays and hashes that also have values that can be arrays and hashes and so on recursively.
-The solution is straightforward after understanding this (as long as you agree Ruby closures are straightforward):
+The solution is straightforward after appreciating the data type:

 ```ruby
 def recurse_through(arg, &closure)